Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Discussion and Conclusions

 We introduced a technique based on the Magnus expansion that allows deriving a coarse-grained effective Hamiltonian and yielding a simplified model for the low-energy dynamics of the system.
 We applied the technique to the problem of the three-level lambda system clarifying ambiguities and inconsistencies of standard AE, which have been raised in the literature~\cite{ka:07-brion-jphysA-adiabelimination,ka:14-paulish-epjplus-adiabelim}.

 Results from ME accurately interpolate all the limiting cases obtained by standard approximations.
 For instance, the second-order ME yields a result reducing to the usual AE for $\delta \ll |\Omega_k|$ but reproducing the perturbative Stark shifts for $\delta \gg |\Omega_k|$.
-Moreover, the accuracy of the ME can be systematically increased reaching a full agreement with other accurate approximation schemes such as the one developed in Ref.~\cite{ka:14-paulish-epjplus-adiabelim}.
+Moreover, the accuracy of the ME can be systematically increased, reaching a full agreement with other accurate approximation schemes such as the one developed in Ref.~\cite{ka:14-paulish-epjplus-adiabelim}.
 Since the ME-based approximation we propose only relies on coarse-graining, this latter is identified as the key ingredient underlying all the approximations.

-Coarse-grained based approximations yield effective Hamiltonians reproducing accurately the dynamics in the relevant subspace for a wide range of parameters, much beyond the perturbation regime.
-In particular, it is remarkably large the accuracy achieved for protocols supplemented by post-selection.
+Coarse-grained approximations yield effective Hamiltonians that accurately reproduce the dynamics in the relevant subspace for a wide range of parameters, much beyond the perturbation regime.
+In particular, the accuracy achieved for protocols supplemented by post-selection is is remarkably large. {It would be interesting to complement our approach with improved convergence methods as the Magnus--Taylor expansion method}~\cite{ka:20-zeuch-annalsphysics-exactrwa} {developed for the stroboscopic dynamics of two-state systems to understand whether an eternal}~\cite{ka:21-kazuya-pra-eternaladiabaticity,ka:22-kazuya-quantum-oneboundtorule} {effective Hamiltonian can be determined.}

-Notice that the ME approach we described yields a block diagonal effective Hamiltonian which does not cancel the not-relevant subspace but treats it consistently.
-In particular, for the Lambda system we obtain the correct perturbative energy shift for the level $\ket{2}$.
-This result allows non-trivial applications to problems involving multiphoton processes in three-level dynamics~\cite{ka:17-falci-fortphys-fqmt,ka:16-vepsalainen-photonics-squtrit} which are relevant for newly developed quantum hardware~\cite{PhysRevLett.120.150504,ka:21-haysdevoret-science-andreevspin,ka:20-pellegrino-commphys-gjj}.
+Notice that the ME approach we described yields a block-diagonal effective Hamiltonian that does not cancel the not-relevant subspace but treats it consistently.
+In particular, for the Lambda system, we obtain the correct perturbative energy shift for the level $\ket{2}$.
+This result allows non-trivial applications to problems involving multiphoton processes in three-level dynamics~\cite{ka:17-falci-fortphys-fqmt,ka:16-vepsalainen-photonics-squtrit}, which are relevant for newly developed quantum hardware~\cite{PhysRevLett.120.150504,ka:21-haysdevoret-science-andreevspin,ka:20-pellegrino-commphys-gjj}.

-Finally, the approach can be extended to the search for effective Hamiltonians in time-dependent problems.
-The extension is straightforward if the parameters of the Hamiltonian are slowly varying on time scales of the order of the coarse-graining time $\tau$ as in Ref.~\cite{di2016coherent}.
+Finally, the approach can be extended to the design of effective control Hamiltonians in time-dependent problems.
+The extension is simple if the parameters of the Hamiltonian are slowly varying on time scales of the order of the coarse-graining time $\tau$ as in Ref.~\cite{di2016coherent}. {Providing simpler and “slower” effective Hamiltonians, the ME can be used in numerical approaches}~\cite{BLANES2009151}, {especially with intensive algorithms such those based on optimal control theory}~\cite{KochEQT2022quantum} {or reinforcement learning}~\cite{ka:21-brown-njp-rlcoherentpop,ka:22-giannelli-pla-tutorialML}.